 Sino Msolo rocks from the cradle to the rave.
 Credit: wreffimages

 Part of it.
 The other is in turning on the party.
 Which is exactly what he did as the sun settled for its daily slumber.
 He introduced this the audience of his great before to hits he worked on with the likes of Shimza and Sun El Musician.
 None however came close to the absolute ruckus caused by his feature on Kelvin Momo’s Madlamini, which he closed off the day with.
-In recent times DJs have sought to take us back to church, with Madlamini we are transported back to the playground.
+In recent times DJs have sought to take us back to church, with Madlamini we are transported back to a much holier place: the playground.
 Which is what Sino turned the Elrido gardens into, he commanded all to pair up and take space front stage.
 Once assembled and in the groove, he let the music play and joined in the fun of this playground singing game.
 For those few minutes, for the active and passive, much needed lightness coloured our lives.
 We could breathe.

 Alone with his guitar, Sino soothes us into meditative silence; with a DJ in tow, he jolts us into redemptive rupture.
 This versatility to rock us from the cradle to the rave is the full expanse of his musical genius.
 On this day of Lesley’s and Jazz On The Lawn’s birthday celebration, we got to experience the full range of his talent.
 Days like these have unfortunately been too far and few in between.
 Vaccine-willing, we hope to experience more of them.